 In April 2013 the Attorney General sued CoiNuts, Inc., and its owner, Kevin Evard Mitchell, in Kootenai County District Court for multiple violations of the Consumer Protection Act.
 Between 2008 and 2012, consumers paid the defendants hundreds of thousands of dollars for gold and silver that the defendants promised to deliver, but never did.
 Without returning the consumers' money, Mitchell closed his store, leaving behind dozens of damaged consumers.
 The Attorney General obtained a judgment against CoiNuts, Inc., in September 2013 for \$742,826, which includes consumer restitution, civil penalties, and attorney's fees.
-The Attorney General argued his Motion for Summary Judgment against Mitchell in January 2014.
-The district court is expected to rule on the motion in the coming weeks.
-A court trial is scheduled to begin in April 2014.
+The Attorney General is proceeding with his case against Mitchell.